 Common Name: Japanese Spurge

-Pachysandra terminalis is a Evergreen Shrub up to 0.20 metres tall.
+Pachysandra terminalis is an evergreen shrub that can grow up to 0.20 metres tall.

 E. Asia - China, Japan.